gemrb/gemrb.github.io/Documentation.md

 title: GemRB documentation
 ---

-# Basics

-If this website hasn't answered all of your questions yet, here are few more resources:
+If this website hasn't answered all of your questions yet, here are a few more resources:

  * [Frequently asked questions](FAQ.md)
  * [Common problems](Common-problems.md)